 Resource: Interview with J.P.
 Dozier of Bon Appétit Management Company and Marc Zammit of the Compass Group in our Rethinking School Lunch Guide

 - Conduct a student-led audit of food service waste.

 Resource: Waste Management chapter, pp. 44–47 in Rethinking School Lunch Guide

 - Offer professional development to encourage experimentation with new dishes.

 Resource: Cooking with California Food in K–12 Schools

 - Ask students how they would inspire their peers to eat school lunch.

-Resource: Andy Goodman interview on Rethinking School Lunch Guide page
+Resource: Andy Goodman interview in our Rethinking School Lunch Guide